dispersing/dispersing.github.io/publications.md

 ## Preprint, submitted, accepted, or in press
-- *Submitted*, When the window is a mirror: how do dominant theories limit our understanding of nature?
-(ESA 2023 INS23), A. Simha, A. James, J. Monk, H. Zou, P. Ke, A. Wright, M. Bimler, C. Moore, S. Pierre, L. CarleyG. and Kandlikar, *Bulletin of the Ecological Society of America*
+- *In press*, When the window is a mirror: how do dominant theories limit our understanding of nature?
+(ESA 2023 INS23), A. Simha, A. James, J. Monk, H. Zou, P. Ke, A. Wright, M. Bimler, C. Moore, S. Pierre, L. CarleyG. and Kandlikar, *Bulletin of the Ecological Society of America*, [Link](https://esajournals.onlinelibrary.wiley.com/doi/pdfdirect/10.1002/bes2.2145)
-- *Preprint, in review*, How do host population dynamics impact Lyme disease risk dynamics in theoretical models?, J.D.T.
-Savage&dagger; and C.M.
-Moore, *PLoS Biology*, [Preprint](https://www.biorxiv.org/content/10.1101/2023.04.24.538192v1)

 ## Peer-reviewed publications
+- 2023, How do host population dynamics impact Lyme disease risk dynamics in theoretical models?, Savage and Moore, *PLOS ONE*, [Link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0302874), **Open access**
 - 2023, Latitude, traits, and phylogeny determine variability in herbivore attack, Robinson and 190 other, *Science*, [Link](https://www.science.org/doi/10.1126/science.adh8830)
 - 2023, Mutualisms in a Warming World, Cruz, Davidowitz, Moore, and Bronstein, *Ecology Letters*, [Link](https://onlinelibrary.wiley.com/doi/abs/10.1111/ele.14264)
 - 2023, Masting is uncommon in trees that depend on mutualist dispersers in the context of global climate and fertility gradients, Qiu and 94 others, *Nature Plants*, [Link](https://www.nature.com/articles/s41477-023-01446-5), [Reprint](https://drive.google.com/file/d/1fVE1MGprwruOspmc5-wanfw0HHljHUiF/view?usp=sharing)